Convert Parts per Billion to Planck Density (ppb to planck density)

 What is the value of 15 Parts per Billion in Planck Densitys?

 We know that 1 Parts per Billion is equal to 1.939864e-103 Planck Density, multiply 15 by 1.939864e-103 Planck Density.
-Therefore, 15 Planck Density = 15 x 1.939864e-103 Planck Density, 15 ppb = 2.909796e-102 Planck Density.
-Hence, the value of 15 Parts per Billion in Planck Density is 2.909796e-102 Planck Density.
+Therefore, 15 Parts per Billion = 15 x 1.939864e-103 Planck Density, 15 ppb = 2.909796e-102 planck density.
+Hence, the value of 15 Parts per Billion in Planck Density is 2.909796e-102 planck density.

-What Density is 1 Planck Density?
+What Density is 1 planck density?

-The Density of 1 Planck Density spans 5.155e+102 Parts per Billion.
+The Density of 1 planck density spans 5.155e+102 Parts per Billion.

 1 ppb how much planck-density?

-1 Parts per Billion (ppb) corresponds to 1.939864e-103 Planck Density (Planck Density).
+1 Parts per Billion (ppb) corresponds to 1.939864e-103 Planck Density (planck density).